Selling A Business Online

 - Anticipating issues that can derail the deal, disclosing all relevant items ahead of time so there are no surprises, and ensuring the buyer is doing everything they can to close within the prescribed time limits as set forth in the purchase agreement all must be handled by the FSBO seller or their counsel.

-As one can see, selling a business online by means of FSBO is an extremely daunting task.
-If the business seller desires to maintain their confidentiality or is at all sensitive to how their business may be damaged by a nefarious buyer/competitor, then they should certainly not attempt to sell their business by means of FSBO.
+A business owner wanting to maintain their confidentiality has almost no choice other than using a business broker.
 After all, in the age of Google, how can one maintain the confidentiality of their business when the seller himself or herself is the preliminary contact person in the online ads?
 All one has to do is google the phone number or name of the seller and the identity of the business will invariably be revealed.
 If this near impossible hurdle can be overcome, then the seller must still hide their identity while qualifying the buyer and having them sign an NDA.
-Most buyers will not engage in such ‘cloak and dagger’ activities, and much prefer a professional business broker to handle the vetting process.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.